flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 The TCAS panel can be found on the lower pedestal to the right of the throttle quadrant.

 ![ATC-TCAS Panel](../../assets/a32nx-briefing/pedestal/ATC-TCAS.jpg "ATC-TCAS Panel")

+Make sure that the ATC system is on `AUTO` or `ON` and the `ALT RPTG` knob is in position `ON`.
+The TCAS mode switch should be in position `TA/RA` when entering the runway for takeoff.

 For more information on how to ensure TCAS is active for your flight and the corresponding controls please see the [ATC TCAS PANEL](../../a32nx-briefing/flight-deck/pedestal/atc-tcas.md) page.